rmsrosa/random_notes/docs/src/probability/bayes_inference.md

 After updating, the *posteriors* may indicate better the most likely values for the parameters.

+## Bayesian inference on defect item

-The [Bayesian inference on defect item](http://localhost:8000/probability/bayes.html#Bayesian-inference-on-defect-item) is an example where each $D_i$, $i = 4, 5, 6$, represent a probable *model* for the chosen dice, with the posteriors $p(D_i|E)$ revealing the most likely dice picked in the beginning of the problem.
+The [Bayesian inference on defect item](http://localhost:8000/probability/bayes.html#Bayesian-inference-on-defect-item) is an example where each $D_i$, $i = 4, 5, 6$, represent a probable *model* for the chosen die, with the posteriors $p(D_i|E)$ revealing the most likely die picked in the beginning of the problem.
 This is an example of a finite number of choices for the parameter.
 More often, the parameter belongs to a continuum, in either a finite- or infinite-dimensional space.

 ## A biased coin